LucasL53/LucasL53/README.md

  -->
 - 🔭 I’m currently studying at the University of Washington
 - 🌱 I’m currently learning
-  * Current issues in Education
-  * Computing Education Research
+  * Privacy-Preserving Machine Learning
 - 🧑‍🏫 I'm currently working as
-  * Research Assistant at Center for Learning, Computing and Imagination (UW LCI)
   * iOS Developer at HowellCo
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with understanding access and how I can support accessible computing education
+- 🤔 I’m looking for help with understanding privacy-preserving personalization
 - 💬 Ask me about computing education and my experience at UW!
 - 📫 How to reach me: yunseol1@cs.washington.edu
 - 😄 Pronouns: he/him